mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-looping.md

 You can use *for* statements to run a block of statements a specific number of times.
 For loops, use a counter variable whose value increases or decreases with each repetition of the loop.

 The following example causes a procedure to execute 4 times.
 The *for* statement specifies the counter variable `x` and its start and end values.
-Python will automatically increments the counter (x) variable by 1 after coming to end of the exectution block.
+Python will automatically increments the counter (x) variable by 1 after coming to end of the execution block.

 ```python
 for x in range(0, 3):